jasperdevrient/waylayio.github.io/_posts/2015-09-08-cumulocity-integration.markdown

 Choose ‘Global settings’ on left panel.

-And add a property named ‘Cumulocity_Key’ with your Cumulocity key.
+And add a property named `Cumulocity_Key` with your Cumulocity key.

 Now choose ‘Create’ --> ‘+ Sensor’ from top menu.

-Replace all code with bottom one, don't forget to change 'yourUserName' part on API link with your own.
+Replace all code with bottom one, don't forget to change `yourUserName` part on API link with your own.

 {% highlight javascript linenos %}
 var token = options.globalSettings.Cumulocity_Key;